etiennebr/rstdocs/Applications/Stereo/BlockMatching.rst

 **Input and output data**
 This group of parameters allows to set the input and output images.

-- **Left input image:** The left input image (reference)
+- **Left input image:** The left input image (reference).

-- **Right input image:** The right input (secondary)
+- **Right input image:** The right input (secondary).

-- **The output disparity map:** An image containing the estimated disparities as well as the metric values if the option is used
+- **The output disparity map:** An image containing the estimated disparities as well as the metric values if the option is used.

 - **The output mask corresponding to all criterions:** A mask image corresponding to all citerions (see masking parameters).
 Only required if variance threshold or nodata criterions are set.

-- **Output optimal metric values as well:** If used, the output image will have a second component with metric optimal values
+- **Output optimal metric values as well:** If used, the output image will have a second component with metric optimal values.

 **Image masking parameters**
-This group of parameters allows to determine the masking parameters to prevent disparities estimation for some pixels of the left image
+This group of parameters allows to determine the masking parameters to prevent disparities estimation for some pixels of the left image.

 - **Discard left pixels from mask image:** This parameter allows to provide a custom mask for the left image.Block matching will be only perform on pixels inside the mask.